 You can read more and view images of the sim here: https://alphatribe2015.wordpress.com/

-Although I quite liked it, this version of the alpha.tribe sim did not really catch on among visitors.
-A good way to judge this is by checking out how many photos and videos of the sim are posted on social media, how many people have blogged it and so on.
-And there was precious little in that regard.
-In hindsight I know why: This was not a storyworld in which space and time correlate.
+alpha.tribe 2011, aka.
+Res Ipsa Loquitur: Although I quite liked it, this version of the alpha.tribe sim did not really catch on among visitors.
+In hindsight I think I know why: This was not a storyworld in which space and time correlate.
 And this is down to the absence of topography - the sim consisted of two levels (underwater and ground) both of which were completely flat.
 Thus you did not spend time going from one place to the other - everything was immediately and equally apparent from the moment you arrived, things did not unfold progressively as you moved about. nothing was hidden.
+But, as I said, I liked it so it ended up staying around for a while...

 I built Verdigris in Spring 2016, upon the invitation of my metaverse friend Joe Zazulak (Spiral Silverstar).
 Joe had bought what is called a x4 region in OpenSim parlance on the DigiWorldz grid, which he had named Artlandia; and he invited me, Kristine Schomaker (Gracie Kendal) and FreeWee Ling to build a sim each.
 I called the sim Verdigris after a very beautiful sky preset created by Mescaline Tammas that colorizes the ground level into a very lovely, mysterious orange/pink hue.